ageller/IDEAS_FSS-Vis/FinalStudentProjects/2019/ColeKampa/README.md

 # FSS-Vis_final_project
 _Author:_ **Cole Kampa**

+This directory is a static copy of the GitHub repository : https://github.com/ckampa13/FSS-Vis_final_project

 ## Visual elements:
 - Green sphere: electron (converted from stopped muon in Stopping Target)
 - Arrows starting at electron: